tutors-sdk/tutors-design/course.md

 ---

-# Emma's Tester Course
+# Tutors-Design

-A short description of the course.
-Normally this will not be visible, unless the course is aggregated into a portfolio of modules
+A log of my research into accessibility and universal design in regards to the Tutors app.

+Redesign of the Tutors colour scheme and course icons.